OpenEvalProject/evals/manuscripts/elife-08827/v2/manuscript.md

 Thus of the eleven genes screened for homing behavior, only six were necessary for homing.
 We next wanted to better understand how the five coelomic pouch mesodermal transcription factors scored as necessary for homing might relate in the network circuit that runs in that tissue.

-## Perturbation analysis unveils a GRN circuit that controls homing
+### Perturbation analysis unveils a GRN circuit that controls homing

 Each of the five transcription factors involved in controlling homing is expressed in the aboral coelomic pouch.
-Luo and Su showed that transcription factors Dach1, Eya, Six1/2, and Pax6 are co-localized in the aboral coelomic pouch (
+Luo and Su showed that transcription factors Dach1, Eya, Six1/2, and Pax6 are co-localized in the aboral coelomic pouch (Luo et al., 2012).
+Six3 was found to be expressed in the aboral mesoderm early in development, and by double fluorescent in situ hybridization, we see six3 to also overlap with aboral marker, eya (Figure 6B) (Wei et al., 2011).
+Six3 was seen to be tightly apposed with vasa expression but is exclusive from small micromeres.
+Also, six3 expression is distinct from the oral, myosin, domain of expression (Figure 6A,C).
+Expression domains within the coelomic pouch are illustrated in Figure 6D.
+Luo and Su also noted that transcription factors Dach1 and FoxC are expressed in the oral coelomic pouch (Luo et al., 2012).
+Transcription factor FoxC, however, is expressed in both the oral coelomic pouch and the small micromeres at the time of small micromere homing (Luo et al., 2012).

 ![Figure 6.](https://cdn.elifesciences.org/articles/08827/elife-08827-fig6-v2.jpg)

 **Figure 6.:** Double fluorescent in situ hybridization of six3 with vasa shows a tight apposition of their expression domains but a lack of co-localization (A–A′′′′).
 Z projection of six3 and vasa is seen in (A), and individual Z sections are seen from aboral to oral most locations in the embryo in (A′–A′′′′).
 Insets on panels A–A′′′′ show a zoomed perspective of just the left coelomic pouch apposed expression of six3 and vasa. six3 and eya were seen to overlap in the aboral coelomic pouch in both the Z projection (B) and Z sections (B′′ and B′′′) but not in Z sections (B′ or B′′′′). myosin expression was seen to be in the most oral expression domain of the coelomic pouch, distinct of six3 (C–C′′′′).
-An illustration demonstrating the expression domains observed in the coelomic pouch from our data and the data of Luo and Su, 2012 is displayed in (D) from both the lateral and oral views.DOI: http://dx.doi.org/10.7554/eLife.08827.014
+An illustration demonstrating the expression domains observed in the coelomic pouch from our data and the data of Luo and Su, 2012 is displayed in (D) from both the lateral and oral views.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/08827/elife-08827-fig6-figsupp1-v2.jpg)

 **Figure 6—figure supplement 1.:** Dach1, dachshund, is first detected early in development.
 It becomes spatially restricted around mesenchyme blastula to the coelomic pouch mesoderm (A3).
 During gastrulation, it is found throughout and at the tip of the archenteron in the presumptive coelomic pouch cells (A5-8) and is maintained in that tissue and gut throughout coelomic pouch coalescence with the small micromeres at the pluteus stage (A7-8). six3's earliest detectable expression is at early blastula (B1).
 It is found in the animal pole region, and expression in the coelomic pouch mesoderm begins around mesenchyme blastula (B3).
 Throughout gastrulation, six3 is found in the apical plate domain and the future coelomic pouch cells (B3-4).
 As was seen in Wei 2009, the six3 apical domain of expression is responsible for giving rise to neural fates.
 Post-gastrulation, six3 is expressed in both coelomic pouches (B8).
 Six1/2 is seen to be expressed in the NSM beginning at mesenchyme blastula (C3).
 It maintains expression in the NSM throughout early development and is in the coelomic pouches by early pluteus (C7).
-Genes activated at mid-gastrula stage at the tip of the archenteron and endure throughout gastrulation include foxc and eya. mRNA expression is detected in the coelomic pouch mesoderm at the tip of the archenteron and end up in the coelomic pouches. eya begins expression at mid-gastrula in the aboral coelomic pouch at the tip of the archenteron (D4). eya expression by 32 hpf is found in the left coelomic pouch (D8). pax6 expression begins at mid to late gastrula stage in the aboral coelomic pouch at the tip of the archenteron, roughly at the time of ectopic small micromere homing (E5), and by 32 hpf is found in the left coelomic pouch and two lateral patches of ectoderm presumed to be neural in fate (E8).DOI: http://dx.doi.org/10.7554/eLife.08827.015
+Genes activated at mid-gastrula stage at the tip of the archenteron and endure throughout gastrulation include foxc and eya. mRNA expression is detected in the coelomic pouch mesoderm at the tip of the archenteron and end up in the coelomic pouches. eya begins expression at mid-gastrula in the aboral coelomic pouch at the tip of the archenteron (D4). eya expression by 32 hpf is found in the left coelomic pouch (D8). pax6 expression begins at mid to late gastrula stage in the aboral coelomic pouch at the tip of the archenteron, roughly at the time of ectopic small micromere homing (E5), and by 32 hpf is found in the left coelomic pouch and two lateral patches of ectoderm presumed to be neural in fate (E8).

 To determine the order of expression of the transcription factors that could potentially act in a homing subcircuit, we first performed whole mount in situ hybridization on all five homing genes (dach1, pax6, eya, six1/2, and six3) at eight time points ranging from pre-hatched blastula (before small micromere migration along the archenteron) to early pluteus (after the small micromeres and coelomic pouches have coalesced) with a 2- to 4-hr step-time to establish relative timing of expression (Figure 6—figure supplement 1).
 By surveying this gene set, we conclude that their co-localization in the coelomic pouches and temporal expression patterns suggest that these transcription factors may be interacting (diagram, Figure 6D).
 To ask how or if these genes interact in a gene network to drive the morphogenetic cassette, we undertook a perturbation analysis to build a homing GRN upstream of the morphogenetic movement.

 Each transcription factor was perturbed and the effect of that perturbation on the others was examined.
-When Dach1 was perturbed using a morpholino specific to the start of translation, we saw by in situ hybridization an increased expression of
+When Dach1 was perturbed using a morpholino specific to the start of translation, we saw by in situ hybridization an increased expression of dach1 (indicating self repression).
+Knowing that dach1 is expressed in the endoderm earlier in development from our time course data, we concluded that the upregulation seen in the gut was a result of dach1 self-repression not only in the gut but also later in the coelomic pouch mesoderm expression.
+A down-regulation of six3 and a down-regulation of eya transcripts was also seen in the Dach1 perturbation.
+These data indicate that Dach1 positively regulates six3 and eya and inhibits the overexpression of itself by repression (Figure 7).

 ![Figure 7.](https://cdn.elifesciences.org/articles/08827/elife-08827-fig7-v2.jpg)

 **Figure 7.:** Perturbations using a Dach1 morpholino (MO) showed Dach1 to be upstream of dach1, six3, and eya.
 A Six3-MO caused a downregulation of eya and pax6.
 Pertubations with an Eya-MO showed Eya to be upstream of six3, six1/2, and eya.
 Six1/2 is seen to be upstream of six3, eya, and six1/2.
 Finally, a Pax6-MO caused a downregulation of six3, eya, and pax6.
 Arrows represent up or downregulation seen for each panel. ‘n’ equals the total number of embryos scored, and the adjacent percentage designates the percent of embryos scored with the shown effect.
 Morpholino morphology phenotypes at 24 hpf and 48 hpf are presented in Figure 7—figure supplement 1.
-Unpublished morpholino data has been validated using a second, distinct morpholino (see Figure 7—figure supplement 2).DOI: http://dx.doi.org/10.7554/eLife.08827.016
+Unpublished morpholino data has been validated using a second, distinct morpholino (see Figure 7—figure supplement 2).

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/08827/elife-08827-fig7-figsupp1-v2.jpg)

 **Figure 7—figure supplement 1.:** Morpholino morphologies and general health for all morpholinos used were assayed at 24 and 48 hpf.
 Each morpholino was imaged at two time points and multiple focal planes.
 GFP images are shown as proof of injection.
-Since many of the morphants display a short arm phenotype at 2 dpf, specific focus on their forming skeleton was focused at 24 hpf.DOI: http://dx.doi.org/10.7554/eLife.08827.017
+Since many of the morphants display a short arm phenotype at 2 dpf, specific focus on their forming skeleton was focused at 24 hpf.

 ![Figure 7—figure supplement 2.](https://cdn.elifesciences.org/articles/08827/elife-08827-fig7-figsupp2-v2.jpg)

 **Figure 7—figure supplement 2.:** (A) Using the same Ctrl-MO as was used in Figure 5, 73% of the time, eya mRNA expression is present in the pattern shown.
 (B) The second morpholino designed to the translation start site of Eya, matched results of the first morpholino with eya mRNA downregulated in 96% of cases.
 (C) The second Pax6 morpholino, also designed to block translation, also matched the perturbation effect of the first morpholino in that 68% of the embryos scored were downregulated for eya mRNA.
-N is equal to the number of embryos scored.DOI: http://dx.doi.org/10.7554/eLife.08827.018
+N is equal to the number of embryos scored.

 When Six3 was perturbed using a start site morpholino, we saw a self up-regulation of six3 but only in the apical expression domain, a down-regulation of eya, and a down-regulation of pax6 transcripts.
 We conclude from these data that Six3 positively regulates eya and pax6 in the coelomic pouch mesoderm.
 Perturbing Eya in the same way showed a down-regulation of six3, six1/2, and a self-down-regulation of eya.
 Knowing that Eya is a transcriptional co-activator of Six1/2, Eya must positively regulate itself, six3, and six1/2 by co-acting with Six1/2.
 Next, Six1/2 was perturbed, and, as expected, regulatory interactions found reflected those found in the Eya knockdowns indicating that Eya and Six1/2 do, in fact, act synergistically as has been seen before (Heanue et al., 1999; Materna et al., 2013).
 Finally, Pax6 perturbation caused down-regulation of six3, eya, and itself.
 Pax6, therefore, positively regulates six3, eya, and itself (Figure 7).

-When the network was laid out in a Biotapestry model, the subcircuit controlling the homing mechanism was readily discerned as a coherent feed-forward loop composed of multiple feedback loops that sustain its robust nature (
+When the network was laid out in a Biotapestry model, the subcircuit controlling the homing mechanism was readily discerned as a coherent feed-forward loop composed of multiple feedback loops that sustain its robust nature (Figure 8A) (Longabaugh et al., 2005).
+It also displayed a striking resemblance to another circuit well known in development: the RDGN.
+The Pax-Six-Eya-Dach RDGN is necessary for specification of retinal cell types in many systems (Purcell et al., 2005; Kozmik et al., 2007; Kumar, 2009; Salzer et al., 2010; Weasner and Kumar, 2012).
+The same five factors contribute to a coherent feed-forward circuit for Drosophila eye specification (Kumar, 2009) (Figure 8B).
+Few linkages between the eye and small micromere homing circuits are different (Figure 8).

 ![Figure 8.](https://cdn.elifesciences.org/articles/08827/elife-08827-fig8-v2.jpg)

-**Figure 8.:** Drosophila RDGN.(A) The perturbation analysis was mapped as a Biotapestry network model.
-(B) A retinal gene network subcircuit extracted from Drosophila (Kumar, 2009) shows a very similar circuit with few regulatory linkage changes in comparison.DOI: http://dx.doi.org/10.7554/eLife.08827.019
+**Figure 8.:** (A) The perturbation analysis was mapped as a Biotapestry network model.
+(B) A retinal gene network subcircuit extracted from Drosophila (Kumar, 2009) shows a very similar circuit with few regulatory linkage changes in comparison.

 ![Figure 8—figure supplement 1.](https://cdn.elifesciences.org/articles/08827/elife-08827-fig8-figsupp1-v2.jpg)

-**Figure 8—figure supplement 1.:** Similar putative GRN models were deduced based on publications in systems also known to utilize RDGN components and assembled in Biotapestry: (A) Demosponge canal systems, (B) vertebrate skeletal myogenesis, and (C) the mouse otic placode.DOI: http://dx.doi.org/10.7554/eLife.08827.020
+**Figure 8—figure supplement 1.:** Similar putative GRN models were deduced based on publications in systems also known to utilize RDGN components and assembled in Biotapestry: (A) Demosponge canal systems, (B) vertebrate skeletal myogenesis, and (C) the mouse otic placode.

 ## Discussion